 Clause 68.5 of the Commonwealth Members of Parliament Staff Enterprise Agreement 2012‑2015 (Enterprise Agreement) provides for the establishment of a Work Health and Safety Committee (the Committee).
-Consistent with requirements under the Work Health and Safety Act 2011 (the WHS Act) and the Work Health and Safety Regulations 2011 (the WHS Regulations), the role of the Committee will be:
+Consistent with requirements under the Work Health and Safety Act 2011 (the WHS Act) and the Work Health and Safety Regulations 2011 (the WHS Regulations), the role of the Work Health and Safety Committee (the Committee) will be:

 - to facilitate co-operation between the Department of Finance (Finance) and MOP(S) Act employees in instigating, developing and carrying out measures designed to ensure the health and safety of MOP(S) Act employees at work, to the extent practicable given the employment arrangements established by the Members of Parliament (Staff) Act 1984; and